spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 Modules hosted in the private registry can be used outside of Spacelift.

-The easiest way is to have Terraform retrieve and store the credentials by run the following command in a terminal:
+The easiest way is to have Terraform retrieve and store the credentials by running the following command in a terminal:

 ```shell
 terraform login spacelift.io
 ```

-After you confirmed, Terraform will open your default web browser and ask you to log in to your Spacelift account.
+After you confirm that you want to proceed, Terraform will open your default web browser and ask you to log in to your Spacelift account.
 Once this is done, Terraform will store the credentials in the `~/.terraform.d/credentials.tfrc.json` file for use by subsequent commands.

 !!! warning

     The method above requires a web browser which is not always practical, for example on remote server with no GUI.
-In that case, you can use credentials generated from [API keys](../../integrations/api.md#api-key-management).
+In that case, you can use credentials generated from [API keys](../../integrations/api.md#spacelift-api-key-token).
 The credentials file generated upon the creation of each API key contains a section explaining how a key can be used to set up credentials in the Terraform configuration file (`.terraformrc`).
 To learn more about this please [refer directly to Terraform documentation](https://www.terraform.io/docs/commands/cli-config.html){: rel="nofollow"}.